Onewheel Lawsuit: Injuries, Deaths & Claims Against Future Motion (2026)

 Damages Available in a Onewheel Lawsuit

-Below is a list of the "damages," which is all the things that the incident cost you like you money in the form of medical bills or emotional distress.
+Below is a list of the “damages,” which is all the things that the incident cost you like your money in the form of medical bills or emotional distress.
+Additionally, insurance coverage may play a role in determining the compensation available in Onewheel lawsuits, as insurance policies can influence how claims are settled and the amount recoverable.

 Medical Expenses (Past, Present, and Future)